weby91/sb-ac/README.md

 ### Descriptions and the purpose
 The specifications & requirements you'll see below can be too strict.

-The reason is that we would like to see your understandings, skills, and experiences by the tasks.
+The reason is that we would like to see your understanding, skills, and experiences by the tasks.

 ### You can ignore the description 👍
-If you already have the knowledge and you have other effective, efficient, or creative idea, it's more than welcome!
+If you already have the knowledge and you have other effective, efficient, or creative ideas, it's more than welcome!

 In that case, let's ignore the descriptions, and implement in that way.
 Then, let us discuss it in the interview 🙌

 ## Time
-**We don't set the time limitation**.
+**We don't set a specific duration**.
 You can take your time.
 Please take it easy ✌🏻

 # Fact app
 This app shows a cat fact from [fact free api](https://catfact.ninja/#/).